Fashion and fun: Shein's popup event thrills influencers and fans

 Guests had the chance to see the latest styles and quality products available on the online store.

-The girlies were treated to an unboxing of showcasing an array of goodies from the event adding to the excitement of the launch.
+The girlies were treated to an unboxing showcasing an array of goodies from the event, adding to the excitement of the launch.

 Gauteng huns were in for a treat